Updated: July, 2021

-- What to do if students rate a weakness as a perceived strength?
+- What to do if students rate a struggle as a perceived strength?

-- You will find your students are usually pretty honest about themselves.
-It is often amazing how they are willing to talk about the fact they have strengths and weaknesses when it’s presented this way.
+- You will probably find that most clients or students are honest about themselves.
+It is often amazing how they are willing to talk about their learning strengths, differences, and challenges when it’s presented this way.
 When they have strengths in language and learning facts, we can then explain how these abilities will help them learn more information in the areas where learning is not as easy or natural to them.

 - Once the chart is completed, talk about what it means to have a learning strength, learning difference, or learning challenge (or some individuals prefer to say “learning disability”).
 Remarkably, many students don’t understand what learning differences or learning disabilities are, so they react to their relative challenges with anger rather than understanding and eventual advocacy.

 - You will also find that students/adults are much more willing to discuss their learning styles through the lens of strengths, differences, and challenges than through the lens of a label (Autism Spectrum, ADHD, etc.).